dart-archive/www.dartlang.org/src/site/articles/web-ui/tools.markdown

 is modified, so when you are ready to test your app, the compiled code will be ready to go.

-The Dart Editor provides a hook that let's you execute a script whenever changes are detected on a project's files.
+The Dart Editor provides a hook that lets you execute a script whenever changes are detected on a project's files.
 We provide a library that makes it really easy to create a script that automatically calls our compiler.
 Create a file named `build.dart` in the same directory as your `pubspec.yaml` file with the